How can I recommend charity without recommending a charity?

 Think of the community foundation as your personal planned giving center

 Community foundations have earned the trust of thousands of professional advisors throughout the United States.
-We work through advisors to enhance the service clients seek from you and your firm – always respecting and working within the relationship you have developed and lead with your clients.
+We work with advisors to enhance the service clients seek from you and your firm – always respecting and working within the relationship you have developed and lead with your clients.

 Community foundations can provide a single point of contact for all of an advisor’s charitable planning needs: we’re a convenient, professional resource that helps you do more for your clients.

-Our motivation is simple: Community foundations are nonprofit public corporations organized to help people give effectively to improve quality of life.
+Our motivation is simple: community foundations are nonprofit public corporations organized to help people give effectively to improve quality of life.
 Our business is community philanthropy.